'What have we done?' Lawyer describes shock at possible role in Trump's 2016 victory

 “It is understood and agreed that the true name and identity of the person referred to as ‘DAVID DENNISON’ in the Settlement Agreement is Donald Trump,” the document stated, with Trump’s name written in by hand.

-While testifying Thursday, Davidson also recalled Cohen ranting to him about Trump in a phone conversation about a month after the 2016 election, complaining that he had been passed over for a job in the new administration and that Trump had not reimbursed him for the Daniels payment.
+While testifying Thursday, Davidson also recalled Cohen ranting to him about Trump in a phone conversation about a month after the 2016 election, complaining that he had been passed over for a job in the new administration and that Trump had yet to reimburse him for the Daniels payment.

-He also said that Cohen told him that he and Trump were "very upset" when The Wall Street Journal published an article that exposed a separate $150,000 National Enquirer arrangement with McDougal, who has said she and Trump had an affair, just days before the election.
+He also recalled Cohen telling him that he and Trump were "very upset" when The Wall Street Journal published an article that exposed a separate $150,000 National Enquirer arrangement with McDougal, who has said she and Trump had an affair, just days before the election.

 “He wanted to know who the source of the article was, why someone would be the source of this type of article.
 He was upset by the timing," Davidson said of Cohen.
 "He stated his boss was very upset, and he threatened to sue Karen McDougal.”

-Trump has denied relationships with either woman and any wrongdoing in the case.
+Trump has pleaded not guilty and denied relationships with either woman, as well as any wrongdoing in the case.

 Before the start of testimony, prosecutors requested $1,000 fines for each of four comments by Trump that they say violated a judge's gag order barring him from attacking witnesses, jurors and others closely connected to the case.
 Such a penalty would be on top of a $9,000 fine that Judge Juan M. Merchan imposed Tuesday related to nine separate violations that he found.